by Teresa Larson, Village Real Estate, Murray Utah

 Down Payment Assistance

-Down Payment Grants become available in some Utah cities yearly on a limited basis.
+Down Payment Grants become available across the US and special grants in some Utah cities yearly on a limited basis.
 There are income guidelines and you usually have to stay in the home for a specified number of years otherwise you will have to pay the grant back either all or partially.
 WVC, Salt Lake City and County within certain boundaries, Taylorsville, Magna usually have grants.
 The best thing to do is to call the city you want to live in and see if they have any down payment grants available.
 Better yet talk to your Realtor about grants and who has them.
 The grants are geared for low to moderate income people and have income and other limits.

 Fixed Interest Rates VS. Adjustable Interest Rates

 Fixed rate loans feature a constant interest rate for the life of the loan.
 Monthly payments remain constant.
 Adjustable rate mortgages are loans where the interest rate is recalculated on a yearly basis depending on market values.
 As interest rates are adjusted so is the borrower’s monthly payment.
 While interest rates on ARM loans are generally lower than fixed rate loans they can eventually become higher.
 An adjustable loan will have caps, yearly and life of the loan caps.
 Make sure that these are acceptable to you.
 The yearly cap may be that it can’t go up or down more than 2%, the life cap means for example it can’t go up more than 7% for the life of the loan.
 You should at least be aware of what those amounts might be.